“A great photograph is a full expression of what one feels about what is being

 My first oil and acrylic paintings were done during the summer of 1967.
 As with photography I did no other art during the time I pursued serious music study, composition and performance.
 Digital painting, and a return to physical painting (including collecting and preparing my own local natural mineral pigments), started in 1998 with my first light time geographies, after having used painting and illustration software tools for a decade in my professional science and consulting careers.

-While the majority of my photography is neither of me nor of nudes, in 2003, after photographing nude female models occasionally for several years, I started also being a model, my own life model, and subject/content for some of my own photography (artifacts of desire - forms of enchantment, light in the silence, a sea of light, reflections of solitude).
+While the majority of my photography is neither of me nor of nudes, in 2003, after photographing nude female models occasionally for several years, I started also being a model, my own life model, and subject/content for some of my own photography (artifacts of desire, light in the silence, a sea of light, reflections of solitude).